SERHANT-ADX/sgpt-docs/docs/Pages/Layout/LayoutProvider.md

 - `useScreenSize`: A custom hook to track the current screen size.
 - `memo`: A function to memoize a component for performance optimization.
 - `ToastContainer`: A component for displaying toast notifications.
-- `useQuery`: A hook from the `react-query` library for making queries and caching data.
-- `getFilterOptionsBody`: A function to generate filter options for listing properties.
-- `RoomsAPI`: A service module for interacting with room-related API endpoints.

 ### AppContextProvider Context